Flexiana/framework/doc/tutorials.md

 lein migrate migrate
 ```

-will use only migrations from `resources/dev_migrations`.
+migratus will use the migrations from a folder, what is configured in `config/dev/config.edn`.

 ## Interceptors typical use-case, and ordering